-Please note that both the qualitative and quantitative measurements indicate the grade point average and number of credits needed to meet satisfactory academic progress requirements for financial aid and do not reflect the law school's recommended cumulative grade point average and number of credits to be taken each semester.
+PLEASE NOTE: Both the qualitative and quantitative measurements indicate the requirements for SAP for financial aid purposes and do not reflect the law school's required cumulative grade point average and the recommended number of credits to be taken each semester according to the academic catalog.

-3. Implementation of the Satisfactory Academic Progress Policy
+Implementation of the Satisfactory Academic Progress Policy

-Satisfactory academic progress is reviewed once per year, at the conclusion of the spring semester once final grades have been posted.
-Since summer enrollment begins prior to spring semester grades being posted, summer financial aid will be based on the student's academic progress at the time of the award.
-If subsequently it is determined that the student was not maintaining satisfactory academic progress, all undisbursed aid will be canceled.
+Since summer enrollment begins prior to SAP being reviewed, summer financial aid will be based on the student's academic progress at the time of the award.
+If it is subsequently determined that the student was not maintaining SAP, all undisbursed aid will be canceled.